meirinberg/PenPlotter/README.md

 ## Construction and Final Design
 ### Mechanical Design
 A CAD model of our final design can be seen below.
 All part files and assemblies can be found in the 'parts' folder.
+See the images below for more details.
 <p align="center">
   <img src="https://github.com/meirinberg/PenPlotter/blob/main/images/CAD_Model.png" width="500" />
 </p>